andrematte/scraping-covid19-brazil/README.md

 In order to setup and execute, the following set of instructions are required:

 1. **Fill the required browser headers in the `headers-sample.txt` file and rename it to `headers.txt`** (config folder).
 The header `User-Agent` should suffice.
-The information can be acquired through your browser's web inspector.
-[Tutorial on how to find this information](https://mkyong.com/computer-tips/how-to-view-http-headers-in-google-chrome/).
+The information can be acquired by a googleing "What's my user agent".

 2. On the Terminal, navigate to the files directory and run the application by typing `streamlit run scraper-app.py`.
 This will launch the app **on your browser**.